wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

   Figure 1: Prefill and Decode phases for LLM inference [source: https://www.adyen.com/knowledge-hub/llm-inference-at-scale-with-tgi]
 </p>

-A typical LLM inference server architecture[^ref-llm-arch] is illustrated in Figure 1.
+A typical LLM inference server architecture[^ref-llm-arch] is illustrated in the figure below.
 It includes:
 * **Query Queue Scheduler**: manages incoming queries and optimizes batching for efficient inference.
 * **Inference Engine**: handles dynamic batching and orchestrates the prefill and decode phases.
 It employs GPUs or other specialized hardware to accelerate computationally intensive operations.